meisl/lambda/README.md

 Of course we would require that the set of variables (a set of symbols, remember) is *disjoint* from the set of constants (a set of symbols, too), in order to not get confused.
 In such a version of the calculus - which is then called an "applied λ calculus" - we would change the definition and allow an *atom* whereever we had required a *variable* before.

+Anyways - crazy as it may appear at first sight - the very essence of being a "variable" really ***is*** to be left uninterpreted!
+Their chief use is as placeholders, most prominently directly after a `λ`, followed by a `.`.
+They serve to "get a grip" on something you don't know yet, and that grip you get simply by giving it a name.
+For now you should think of a variable as (a name for) something which has an arbitary (= currently unknown) *but fixed* value.
+That is, the only "variation" there is to a variable is due to *your* (current/local) lack of knowledge, and in no way intrinsic to the term "variable" itself.

+**To summarize the meaning of "Variables":**

+Well, in fact we don't need any meaning for them, as it turns out.
+Their whole purpose is to stand for something we don't know (yet) so we can talk about (what to do with) that something we don't know (yet).
+Disturbing and viciously circular as all this may appear at the moment, we'll see how well everthing works out, even with this ultimately reduced "set of tools".

-### What to do with it?
+### Now, what can we do with all that (or: "so little")?

 The short answer is: **everything**!
 Well, at least as far as *computation* is concerned.
-But hey, isn't that already quite a bit?
+But hey, that's quite a bit, isn't it?
 Moreover, there's overwhelming evidence that "this is it" - and all of it.

 So here's the thing: